-- 3.1 For examinations which are timetabled, test sessions must take place according to the awarding body's timetable and will be restricted to the scheduled period. - 3.2 Centres will need to plan and set up the sessions before the examination date, taking into account that access to the tests will be restricted to the test window by the software. - 3.3 Centres must inform candidates which session and room they should attend.
+For examinations which are timetabled, test sessions must take place according to the awarding body's timetable and will be restricted to the scheduled period.

-- 3.4 Requirements for the supervision of candidates will differ between tests.
-Centres must always refer to the appropriate awarding body's subject-specific instructions. - 3.5 Where a test is on-demand, once the candidate has completed his or her test, there is no reason for the candidate to remain within the examination room.
+- 3.2 Centres will need to plan and set up the sessions before the examination date, taking into account that access to the tests will be restricted to the test window by the software. - 3.3 Centres must inform candidates which session and room they should attend. - 3.4 Requirements for the supervision of candidates will differ between tests.
+Centres must always refer to the appropriate awarding body's subject-specific instructions. - 3.5 Where a test is on-demand, once the candidate has completed their test, there is no reason for them to remain in the examination room.